saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 ### `default` / `custom` overrides { data-toc-label="“Default” / “Custom” overrides" }

+!!! info "This section assumes you have already completed the override level migration steps above"

+Variables affected by this change are typically moved to the *Docker+* Role Defaults category.

-1. Determine whether your override is affected by the change by looking up the variable in the app's documentation under _Role Defaults_.
+1. Check whether your override is affected by looking up the variable name in the app's documentation.

 1. If you find the corresponding variable unsuffixed, match it by removing `_default`/`_custom` from the variable name in your inventory.

 1. If you find the corresponding variable pair still exists and your override has `_default`, change it to `_custom`.

-!!! example
+???+example

     ```yaml
-    plex_docker_network_mode_default: "container:gluetun"
+    plex_docker_network_mode_default: "container:gluetun" # (1)!

-    someapp_suffix_removed_setting_custom: "myvalue"

-    otherapp_still_suffixed_setting_default: "myvalue"
+    firefox_role_docker_commands_custom:
+      - "/usr/lib/firefox/firefox"
+      - "--headless"

+    wireguard_role_docker_ports_default:
+      - "1234:1234"
     ```

+    1. Not to be confused with the similarly named list variable `plex_docker_networks_default`, which is still available as such (assuming an instance named `plex`).

     Becomes:

     ```yaml
     plex_docker_network_mode: "container:gluetun"

-    someapp_suffix_removed_setting: "myvalue"

-    otherapp_still_suffixed_setting_custom: "myvalue"
+    firefox_role_docker_commands:
+      - "/usr/lib/firefox/firefox"
+      - "--headless"

+    wireguard_role_docker_ports_custom:
+      - "1234:1234"
     ```

 ## Sandbox App Settings Migration Guide

+!!! note ""

     For convenience, Sandbox roles that previously read settings from `/opt/sandbox/settings.yml` were updated to expose those settings as scalar Inventory variables instead.
 If you encounter a role missing this update, please report it on Discord or open an issue in the Sandbox repository.

-As always, determine how the settings you use are represented in the role by looking up the variables in the app's documentation under _Role Defaults_ and transfer the values accordingly.
+As always, check how the settings you use are represented in the role by looking up the variables in the app's documentation under _Role Defaults_ and transfer the values accordingly.

-!!! example
+???+example

     ```yaml title="sandbox/settings.yml"
     your_spotify: